 The midterm elections are over, and health care was a major issue.
 “Medicare for all” was an oft-heard slogan.
 And why not?
-In this wealthy society millions of citizens live without health insurance, even with the gains made by the Affordable Care Act (“Obamacare”).
+In this wealthy society millions of citizens live without health insurance, with many admitting of not even knowing what life settlement companies are.
+And this is after the gains made by the Affordable Care Act (“Obamacare”).

 There exists in America a long standing argument regarding universalizing health care.
 Arguments about health care begin as a rights argument.
 Do I as an American have a fundamental right to a baseline of health care just as I have a right to freedom of speech?
 Does the state have an obligation to provide health care for me?